cryptosteer/TicketsSystem/README.md

 ## Using the application

-To start the server run this command from project root folder /TicketSystem
+To start the server run this command from project root folder /TicketSystem.

 ```
 python manage.py runserver
 ```

-First access to a custormer portal, and create tickets
+First, access to the customer portal, and create tickets.

 http://localhost:8000/
 user: customer1 or customer2
 pass: pass1234

-Then access to a support agent portal, and answer some tickets
+Then, enter to the support agent portal, and answer some tickets.

 http://localhost:8000/agent/
 user: agent1 or agent2
 pass: pass1234

-You can continue replying as a customer or answering as agent, until one of then decides to close the ticket
+You can continue replying as a customer or answering as agent, until one of then decides to close the tickets.

-Finally you can access to the administration backend to manage user and some information
+Finally you can access to the administration backend to manage user and some information.

 http://localhost:8000/admin/
 user: admin